kshedden/workshops/dair3/meta/meta.md

   [standard errors](https://en.wikipedia.org/wiki/Standard_error) are $s_1$ and
   $s_2$.

-- We will _pool_ the estimates using unweighted or weighted averaging.
+- We can _pool_ the estimates using unweighted or weighted averaging.

 - If the standard errors are equal, i.e. $s_1=s_2$, then the pooled estimate can be the simple average of the estimates,